askbuddie/ABMails/README.md

   - Windows
-    - Download and extract the zip file of [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and install chromedriver.exe in your windows machine.
+    - Download and extract the zip file of [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and copy chromedriver.exe file in c://windows.

   - Linux
     - Download and extract the zip file of [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)